vibhanshu31/Bootstrap-4-confusion/README.md

   `npm run build`

   To build a dist folder that can be used for production.
-The biild is optimized and minified.
+The build is optimized and minified.
   The app is ready to be deployed!